Board Nominating and Development Committee | Girl Scouts of Eastern Massachusetts (GSEMA)

 Beverly has a bachelor's degree from the Wharton School of Business at the University of Pennsylvania.
 She earned her Master of Business Administration from the Harvard Business School.

 Sadaf is a seasoned product management and technology executive with deep expertise in ecommerce, strategy, transformation, and operations.
-Currently Sadaf is the GM of Global Creator Products and Head of International Product at Audible, an Amazon subsidiary.
-Prior to joining Audible in 2021, Sadaf held senior digital leadership positions including Vice President and Head of Global Digital Commerce & Online Operations at Thomson Reuters and Vice President of B2B Ecommerce at Staples.
 She is also a proud Girl Scout alum.
+Sadaf has held senior executive roles at Fortune 100 companies, including having worked as the GM of Global Creator Products and Head of International Product at Audible, an Amazon subsidiary.
+Prior to joining Audible in 2021, Sadaf held senior leadership positions including Vice President and Head of Global Digital Commerce & Online Operations at Thomson Reuters and Vice President of B2B Ecommerce at Staples.
+She serves on the Trustees Council of Penn Women and is a long-time mentor for the MIT Venture Mentoring Service.
 Sadaf holds an MBA from the Wharton School, a JD from the University of Pennsylvania Law School, and a BSE in Engineering from the University of Pennsylvania School of Engineering and Applied Sciences.
-She serves on the Trustees Council of Penn Women and is a long-time mentor for the MIT Venture Mentoring Service.

 With over 16 years of experience in the construction industry, Libby serves as Project Executive at Suffolk.
 A founding member of Suffolk’s national Women Who Build Employee Resource Group, she provides invaluable mentorship and professional development opportunities to nearly 200 women in Suffolk’s Northeast region.
 Prior to this, Libby managed complex construction projects for numerous academic and life sciences including projects at the John W. Olver Design Building at UMass Amherst, Boston College, and Cambridge’s Kendall Square.
 She is enthusiastic about getting girls and young women into STEM fields, something near and dear to her as a Girl Scout alum.
 She is involved with Suffolk’s Rebuild the Ratio initiative, providing mentorship and accentuating representation of women in construction.
 In this capacity, Libby led a group of women to build a curriculum for the Juniors Who Build patch, helping Girl Scouts learn about job opportunities in the construction industry.
 She also hosts educational and volunteer initiatives ranging from career days and hard hat tours for students, local food drives, and extracurricular activities for special needs students.
 She serves on the Regional Committee of Suffolk’s employee run charity, The Giving Circle, and partners with Wonderfund during the holiday season as a part of Suffolk’s Giving Tree.
 Libby is an active member of Boston’s Professional Women in Construction.
 She received her Bachelor of Science in Civil Engineering from University of New Hampshire.